jberragan/spark-cassandra-bulkreader/README.md

 Getting Started
 ------------

-For a basic local example see: [SimpleExample](example/src/org.apache.cassandra.spark/SimpleExample.java).
+For a basic example to read from a local filesystem see: [SimpleExample](example/src/org.apache.cassandra.spark/SimpleExample.java).

 By default the example expects the schema: